bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/01-module-bundlers.md

 - _and_ Supports CommonJS

 ???

 It also supports both AMD and CommonJS modules, allowing us to consume a wide variety of javascript modules.
-By renaming the `define` and `require` statements to its own syntax, we can be sure that its output bundles may be consumed by requirejs or browserify as well.
+By renaming the `define` and `require` statements to its own syntax, we can be sure that its output bundles may be consumed by requirejs or browserify as well. ...

 --

 - Plugin-able
 - Portable

+???

+Webpack can also be further extended to understand other module formats and features.

 ---